 Quality 3: has an obvious blemish, whether it is a paint smudge, flaw in the pattern design, or a noticeable wobble when placed on a countertop.
 Otherwise still useable and beautiful to most buyers, it has not completed according to the standard for that item.

 Quality 4: flawed in a way that may prove to render the piece unusable over time, like a handle that was only partially attached or a hairline crack that was missed during the quality control process and glazed over.
-These can still be as beautiful as other pieces, but may need to be treated with extra care to ensure the life of the product.
+These can still be as beautiful as other pieces, but may need to be treated with extra care to ensure the life of

 Manufacturers not only produce pottery in traditional patterns, they also encourage their artists to pursue new ideas, pushing the envelope with motifs, colors, and design.
 The Unikat patterns created are often complicated, highly saturated, and mostly completed by brush by a small pool of highly skilled artists.
 Unique to each company, they are difficult for other manufacturers to reproduce, but may provide inspiration for a modified design.